jpmedley/mdn-walker/README.md

 ## Notes

 The current implementation has a high number of false positives.
 The reason for this is because of how MDN regularizes URLs.
 For example, the current script would turn a method such as `window.isFinite()` into `https://developer.mozilla.org/en-US/docs/Web/API/Window/isFinite`.
 In most cases, this straight forward conversion would be correct.
 Unfortunately, documentation for this method is located at `https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/isFinite`.
 I haven't written code to correct this, but I am collecting false positives in [`redirects.med`](redirects.med).

+Keeps erring with 'Request path contains unescaped characters'.
+With 6000 lines in the input file, need to implement verbose output to learn which API has the wrong characters.